-The goal of the Northeast ADA Center is to educate and empower the diverse range of ADA stakeholders throughout New York, New Jersey, Puerto Rico and the U.S. Virgin Islands to increase their knowledge of the ADA, to support our stakeholders to include people with disabilities in local communities, and to implement the ADA in their own lives, workplaces, businesses and communities
+The goal of the Northeast ADA Center is to educate and empower the diverse range of stakeholders throughout New York, New Jersey, Puerto Rico, and the US Virgin Islands to increase their knowledge of the ADA, to support our stakeholders to include people with disabilities in local communities, and to implement the ADA in their own lives, workplaces, businesses, and communities.

-The Northeast ADA Center is a member of the ADA National Network funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0088).
+The Northeast ADA Center is a member of the ADA National Network, which is funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DPAD0003).
 We provide information, guidance, and training on implementation of all aspects of the ADA.
-Our center is located at the Yang-Tan Institute at Cornell University.
+Our center is located at the Yang-Tan Institute in the ILR School at Cornell University.
 Our staff consists of individuals with and without disabilities who have extensive experience in the disability field.

 Northeast ADA Staff

 The Northeast ADA works with various organizations regionally and nationally:

 - We have affiliate partners in New Jersey (Resources for Independent Living), Puerto Rico (Movimiento para el Alcance de Vida Independiente), and the US Virgin Islands (the Disability Rights Center of the Virgin Islands).
 These affiliates contribute to our mission and function, as well as provide insight into local disability trends and concerns.

 - Nationally, we are a member of the ADA National Network (ADANN) and collaborate with other centers in the ADANN.